 Canine Cataracts are a common eye condition that can cause vision loss and blindness.
-Cataracts occur when the lens in an eye becomes cloudy or opaque, blocking light from passing through to the retina.
-This can lead to decreased vision, or even complete blindness.
+Cataracts occur when an eye’s lens becomes cloudy or opaque, blocking light from passing through to the retina.
+The opacity in their lens can cause decreased vision, or even complete blindness.

-There are several causes of cataracts in dogs, including genetics, diabetes, trauma, and certain medications.
+There are several causes of cataracts, including genetics, diabetes, trauma, and certain medications.

-Cataracts in dogs can be a serious condition, but with proper treatment, your dog can regain their vision and live a happy life.
+Cataracts can be a serious condition, but with proper treatment, your dog can regain their vision and live a happy life.

 Symptoms of Canine Cataracts